 Firstly, because I’m asked how I’m getting on all the time.
 We all have an interest in others’ stories and rightly or wrongly compare ourselves to others.

 Secondly, because I think I’ve done quite well.
 There have been some very difficult moments but I’m actually quite proud of my past year and I hope that this will help others to be positive about their successes too.

 Thirdly, I hope that by talking about the steady, sensible progress I’ve made (and the failures along the way), I can show other people that getting back to a level of fitness is achievable and manageable.

 It also became obvious that running 20 or more high-impact fitness classes every week wasn’t going to be possible for me after having a baby!
-I changed my focus and asked for help from an amazing selection of instructors – it’s about adapting your lifestyle to what is manageable and sustainable.
+I changed my focus – it’s about adapting your lifestyle to what is manageable and sustainable.

 So having ended up with a c-section and taking it ‘easy’ for the first 6 weeks, I started with gentle Pilates stretches, listened to my body and built up gradually what I thought my body could handle.
 I started teaching my Zumba Gold and Pilates classes when Lucy was 3 months old and it felt so good to be back teaching amongst some of my favourite, supportive people!

 I did lots of walking with the buggy in this period too which gave me time to think.
 I was a bit disappointed with the information available to new Mums about postnatal exercise and also the opportunities to get back into fitness with post-natal mums locally.